 \section{High-dimensional isometry groups of manifolds}

 In this section we review some known results about effective actions of a compact Lie group $G$ on a closed $n$-manifold $M$ when $\dim G$ is large compared to $n$.
-We will be especially interested in actions of $SO(n)$ on an $n$-manifold $M$.
-First, there is the following classical upper bound for the dimension of a compact group acting smoothly on an $n$-manifold. \begin{thmnr}[{\cite[II.3.1]{kotrgps}}] Let $M$ be a closed $n$-manifold and $G$ a compact group acting smoothly and effectively on $M$.
+We will be especially interested in actions of $\SO(n)$ on an $n$-manifold $M$.
+First, there is the following classical upper bound for the dimension of a compact group acting smoothly on an $n$-manifold. \begin{thmnr}[{\cite[II.3.1]{kotrgps}}] Let $M$ be a closed $n$-manifold and $G$ a compact group acting smoothly, effectively, and isometrically on $M$.
 Then $\dim G\leq \frac{n(n+1)}{2}$.
-Further equality holds if and only if $M$ is isometric to either $S^n$ or $\bbR P^n$ with a metric of constant positive curvature.
-In this case we $G=PSO(n)$ or $SO(n)$ or $O(n)$, and $G$ acts on $M$ in the standard way. \end{thmnr} This leads us to study groups of dimension $<\frac{n(n+1)}{2}$.
-First, there is the following remarkable gap theorem due to H.C.
+Further equality holds if and only if \begin{enumerate}[(i)] \item $M$ is isometric to $S^n$ with a metric of constant positive curvature, and $G=\SO(n+1)$ or $\text{O}(n+1)$ acting on $M$ in the standard way, or \item $M$ is isometric or $\bbR P^n$ with a metric of constant positive curvature, and $G=\text{PSO}(n+1)$ or $\text{PO}(n+1)$, acting on $M$ in the standard way. \end{enumerate} \end{thmnr} Note that in the above case $G=\textrm{Spin}(n+1)$ does not occur because there is no effective action on $S^n$ or $\bbR P^n$.
+Theorem \ref{thm:maxisom} leads us to study groups of dimension $<\frac{n(n+1)}{2}$.
+First, there is the following remarkable `gap theorem' due to H.C.
 Wang. \begin{thmnr}[H.C.
 Wang {\cite{wanggaps}}] Let $M$ be a closed $n$-manifold with $n\neq 4$.
 Then there is no compact group $G$ acting effectively on $M$ with